kemansingh9/scrape_google_images/README.md

 ```
 ### 2. Chromedriver

-It is provided in the repository so that you don't have to waste your time downloading and putting it in the PATH.
+It is provided in the repository so that you don't have to waste your time downloading and putting it in the PATH environment variable.

 ## Usage